-There are many benefits to making your own green cleaners.
-You may already have most of the ingredients in your cupboards.
+There are many benefits to eco-friendly, green cleaners.
+You may already have most of the ingredients in your cupboards!
 You’ll save money by not buying an array of expensive products, each targeted to clean only one type of surface in your home.
 And, in most cases, green cleaners work just as well as their commercial counterparts.

 Perhaps the most compelling reason to use green cleaners is to keep potent toxins out of your home.
 The US Environmental Protection Agency (EPA) notes that many household cleaners contain volatile organic compounds (VOCs) such as formaldehyde and harsh acids.

 “Some [VOCs] can cause cancer in animals; some are suspected or known to cause cancer in humans,” the agency says.
 Most modern chemical cleaners are, quite simply, overkill, notes the nonprofit Healthy Child Healthy World.
 “Atomic energy is not necessary to unclog a drain, nor are the Marines necessary to combat ants,” Jan Williams writes in Healthy Child Healthy World’s book Household Detective.
 “Most of the time, we can use milder, natural chemicals ... to do the same jobs.”